Star Trek Maps

 Star Trek Maps is a reference work demonstrating the stellar cartography and navigation system featured on the Star Trek television series, written from an in-universe perspective.
 It was published by Bantam Books in August 1980, and licensed by Paramount Pictures.

-The box set included four four-color wall maps, and an instructional booklet from the "Technical Publications Section" of Starfleet Command.
+The box set included four maps using a four-color scheme intended to be displayed on a wall, and an instructional booklet from the "Technical Publications Section" of Starfleet Command.

 Production

 A number of artists contributed to the production of the booklet, and wall maps.
 Many of the contributors would work on later Star Trek productions.